chelseaisaac/torchtitan-runai-distributed/README.md

 Login Succeeded
 ```

+### Build Your Container
-### Adjust the docker commands below by inserting your [Organization Name located in your NGC Account's Organization Profile](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#ngc-org-owner-users) (e.g. **xvy2tenvwbmg**) and run the command in your terminal:
+Leverage the [Dockerfile](https://github.com/chelseaisaac/torchtitan-runai-distributed/blob/main/Dockerfile) to build your container.
+You make adjustments as needed to support your unique environment.
+To kickoff the container build, adjust the docker commands below by inserting your [Organization Name located in your NGC Account's Organization Profile](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#ngc-org-owner-users) (e.g. **xvy2tenvwbmg**) and run the command in your terminal:

 ```bash
 ## Container URL is as follows <registry-host>/<namespace>/<repository>:<tag>